VIDEO: Ukraine grain export ship passes inspection, heads for Lebanon

 VIDEO: Ukraine grain export ship passes inspection, heads for LebanonWritten by Nick Blenkey

 Ukraine grain export cargoes might soon start flowing more rapidly.
-In a hopeful sign, yhe Turkish Ministry of National Defense reports that the first ship to depart Ukraine with an export cargo of grain since the Russian invasion is on its way to Lebanon after passing inspection.
+In a hopeful sign the Turkish Ministry of National Defense reports that the first ship to depart Ukraine with an export cargo of grain since the Russian invasion is on its way to Lebanon after passing inspection.

 The Sierra Leone-flagged Razoni arrived in Istanbul’s waters on Tuesday evening, after sailing from Ukraine’s main Black Sea port of Odesa on Monday.